cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 {
-  "@replace": "parameter name", # this may be a subset of the parameter name "@type": "iri", # expected request parameter type - iri or literal "prefix": "http://example.org/prefix/me/" # optional prefix for IRI types if we require only the identifier but not the entire IRI of the request parameter
+  "@replace": "parameter name", # this may be a subset of the parameter name "@type": "iri", # expected request parameter type - iri or literal "datatype": "http://www.w3.org/2001/XMLSchema#date", # optional data type for LITERAL types if we wish to instantiate non-string literals
+  "prefix": "http://example.org/prefix/me/" # optional prefix for IRI types if we require only the identifier but not the entire IRI of the request parameter
 }
 ```